red

 Jesse Baird and Luke Davies tragically lost their lives to domestic violence.
 Picture: Twitter/@AFL

-violence felt an attachment to their abuser, which is known as trauma bonding.
+Domestic violence survivor and advocate Anita Bentata said many victims of domestic violence felt an attachment to their abuser, which is known as trauma bonding.

-bad situation/history, or they are a ‘good’ person, and there is denial of what I call the
+“We live in a society that is constantly encouraging trauma bonding,” she said.
+“So many families and friends excuse behaviours (by) saying someone is stressed or has a bad situation/history, or they are a ‘good’ person, and there is denial of what I call the person’s worst face.

-“These responses all encourage trauma bonding, instead of modelling healthy boundaries
+“These responses all encourage trauma bonding, instead of modelling healthy boundaries and self-responsibility.”

-men were also victims of domestic violence, as seen in February following the deaths of television personality Jesse Baird and Qantas flight attendant Luke Davies, allegedly at the hands of Baird’s former partner, constable Beau Lamarre-Condon.
+Domestic violence advocates said more needed to be done to raise awareness of the fact that men were also victims of domestic violence, as seen in February following the deaths of television personality Jesse Baird and Qantas flight attendant Luke Davies, allegedly at the hands of Baird’s former partner, constable Beau Lamarre-Condon.

 Umpires pay to tribute to Jesse Baird and Luke Davies during the AFL Opening Round match between the Sydney Swans and Melbourne Demons at the SCG on March 7, 2024.
 Picture: Phil Hillyard